mikenakis/Bathyscaphe/print/README.md

-# mikenakis:bathyscaphe-print
+# bathyscaphe-print

-This module is part of Bathyscaphe.
+The `bathyscaphe-print` module is part of Bathyscaphe.

-Please see the Bathyscaphe README.md, which can be found here: https://github.com/mikenakis/Bathyscaphe/blob/master/README.md
+Please see the Bathyscaphe [README.md](./../README.md), which can be found here: https://github.com/mikenakis/Bathyscaphe/blob/master/README.md